dradtke/blog/content/post/gtk-giphy.md

 GNOME applications are beginning to make a distinction between two main scopes: application-level and window-level.
-It's no big surprise that you can have multiple windows of an application open at a time; GNOME is embracing that usage pattern by allowing you to separate the concerns of the application on a global level with those that are only concerned with one window at a time.
+It's no big surprise that you can have multiple windows of an application open at a time, and GNOME is embracing that usage pattern by allowing you to separate the concerns of the application on a global level with those that are only concerned with one window at a time.

 For example, imagine that our Giphy Viewer is already built.
 If you'd like to do two searches at the same time, say to compare results, you'd open up two Giphy Viewer windows.
 Each window would contain the search field, and the image result.
-Now say that Giphy adds a new version of their API, and you want to ensure that Giphy Viewer is using the new endpoint across all instances of the application.
-That would be a good usage of the application-wide, global scope, because it's a setting that pertains to as many windows as you have open.
+However, application settings should always be the same between the two.
+If the application is made to be more configurable, and the user wants to provide his or her own API key, that key should be available to any and all open windows.

 As a result, the Hello World is broken down roughly into three sections: